-- 186. Dual residence occurs when an individual is tax resident in two countries under the laws of each of those countries.
-This can easily arise, as different countries have different residence tests and may use more than one residence test. - 187.
+- 189. Dual residence occurs when an individual is tax resident in two countries under the laws of each of those countries.
+This can easily arise, as different countries have different tax residence tests and may use more than one residence test. - 190.
 One situation where dual residence is likely to arise in practice is where one country has a personal presence test and another relies on more permanent connections focusing on factors such as the location of a person's home or their domicile.
-For example, if country A deems a person resident after they have been present there for 183 days, and country B has a test based on other factors, a person normally resident in country B who is present in country A for a 6-month period may be resident in both countries.
-Consequently, if both countries tax on a worldwide basis an element of double taxation may occur. - 188.
+For example, if country A deems a person to be tax resident after they have been present there for 183 days, and country B has a test based on other factors, a person normally resident in country B who is present in country A for a 6-month period may be tax resident in both countries.
+Consequently, if both countries tax on a worldwide basis an element of double taxation may occur. - 191.
 The New Zealand residence rules for individuals are intended to make it relatively easy to become tax resident here, and more difficult to cease being tax resident.
 Therefore, dual residence may occur quite easily in the New Zealand context.
-Individuals who become resident in New Zealand under the 183-day rule may also be resident in another country under a test based on other factors, such as domicile.
-Conversely, individuals leaving New Zealand may remain resident here under the permanent place of abode test, while at the same time becoming resident in another country under a personal presence rule. - 189.
+Individuals who become tax resident in New Zealand under the 183-day rule may also be tax resident in another country under a test based on other factors, such as domicile.
+Conversely, individuals leaving New Zealand may remain tax resident here under the permanent place of abode test, while at the same time becoming tax resident in another country under a leaving New Zealand may remain tax resident here under the permanent place of abode test, while at the same time becoming tax resident in another country under a personal presence rule. - 192.
 Where there is a DTA between New Zealand and another country, dual residence issues are resolved by applying the residence article in the DTA.
-The object of the residence article is to ensure taxpayers are precluded from having dual residence for DTA purposes. - 190.
-Where a taxpayer is resident under the domestic laws of New Zealand and the DTA partner, dual residence is avoided for the purposes of the DTA by applying a series of tie-breaker tests to allocate residence to one of the countries.
-Once residence has been allocated in this manner, the person's tax liability, in relation to the matters the DTA covers, is determined on the basis of that residence status. - 191.
+The object of the residence article is to ensure taxpayers are precluded from having dual residence for DTA purposes. - 193.
+Where a taxpayer is tax resident under the domestic laws of New Zealand and the DTA partner, dual residence is avoided for the purposes of the DTA by applying a series of tie-breaker tests to allocate tax residence to one of the countries.
+That allocated tax residence is then relevant to what taxing rights each of the countries has in relation to matters covered by the DTA. - 194.
 Section BH 1(4) states that DTAs have overriding effect: